 Last year at Ignite 2020, Microsoft announced a new vision for its video content management system Microsoft Stream.
-The changes are significant and are a cause for concern for organizations that had Microsoft Stream as a major part of their video strategy and were relying on it for their internal video use.
+The changes in the New Microsoft Stream are significant and are a cause for concern for organizations that were using Classic Stream as a major part of their video strategy and were relying on it for their internal video use.
+For instance, playback speed options, manual uploading of captions, editable transcripts and more.

-Based on feedback of industry experts, our own research, knowledge and expertise of video streaming, this blog discusses our opinion regarding the impact of the new Microsoft Stream and the alternatives organizations have.
+Based on the feedback from industry experts, the Microsoft Stream Customer Connections, our own research, knowledge, and expertise of video streaming, this blog discusses our opinion regarding the impact of the new Microsoft Stream and the alternatives organizations have.

-In summary, Microsoft Stream will now be able to leverage the power of SharePoint and OneDrive to improve video management in terms of permissions, sharing, compliance and governance.
-Above all, organizations can now share videos externally.
+In summary, Microsoft Stream will now be able to leverage the power of SharePoint and OneDrive to improve video management in terms of permissions, sharing, compliance, and governance.
+The plus point is that organizations can now share videos externally.
 On the other hand, Microsoft Stream videos will now be available through the SharePoint and OneDrive application, and the video portal approach (all videos in one place) will not be available.
 Certain other features will no longer be available in the new Microsoft Stream, for the time at least.
+Say for instance, the playback speed option, live transcriptions etc.

 What Do We Know About the New Microsoft Stream?